lsst-dm/dmtn-056/operations.rst

 This proceeds allong the following steps:

 1. User calls: ``butler.put(label, inMemoryDataset)``.
-2. :ref:`Butler` expands the :py:class:`DatasetLabel` into a full :py:class:`DatasetRef` using the :ref:`Registry`, by calling ``datasetRef = butler.registry.getDatasetMetatype(butler.config.outputCollection, datasetRef)``.
+2. :ref:`Butler` expands the :py:class:`DatasetLabel` into a full :py:class:`DatasetRef` using the :ref:`Registry`, by calling ``datasetRef = butler.registry.getStorageClass(butler.config.outputCollection, datasetRef)``.
 3. :ref:`Butler` obtains a :ref:`Path` by calling ``path = datasetRef.makePath(butler.config.outputCollection, template)``.
 This path is a hint to be used by the :ref:`Datastore` to decide where to store it.
 The template is provided by the :ref:`Registry` but may be overridden by the :ref:`Butler`.
-4. :ref:`Butler` then asks the :ref:`Datastore` client to store the file by calling: ``butler.datastore.put(inMemoryDataset, datasetRef.type.meta, path)``.
+4. :ref:`Butler` then asks the :ref:`Datastore` client to store the file by calling: ``butler.datastore.put(inMemoryDataset, datasetRef.type.storageClass, path)``.
-5. The :ref:`Datastore` client then uses the serialization function associated with the :ref:`DatasetMetatype` to serialize the :ref:`InMemoryDataset` and sends it to the :ref:`Datastore` server.
+5. The :ref:`Datastore` client then uses the serialization function associated with the :ref:`StorageClass` to serialize the :ref:`InMemoryDataset` and sends it to the :ref:`Datastore` server.
    Depending on the type of server it may get back the actual :ref:`URI` or the client can generate it itself.
 6. :ref:`Datastore` returns the actual :ref:`URI` to the :ref:`Butler`.
 7. :ref:`Butler` calls the :ref:`Registry` function ``addDataset`` to add the :ref:`Dataset` to the collection.